Updated April 2026

 What is Landlord Insurance?

-A guide to how landlord insurance works in New Zealand and why it's considered essential for rental property owners.
+A guide to how landlord insurance works in Australia and why it is considered essential for rental property owners.

-Landlord insurance is a specialised type of property insurance designed for rental properties.
-It combines standard building cover with protections specific to renting out a property - covering risks that a standard house insurance policy typically does not address.
+Landlord insurance is a specialised property insurance product built specifically for investment properties that are rented out.
+It bundles standard building cover with protections tailored to the risks landlords face - risks that a typical home insurance policy does not address.

 Landlord insurance is typically structured in layers.
 Here are the three main approaches available.